lianos/moin-mule/README.rst

 Introduction
 ============

-In order to add attach a file to a !MoinMoin page, you need to:
+In order to attach a file to a MoinMoin_ page, you need to:

   1. Have the file on your local computer
   2. Browse to the ``Attachments`` page for the current page you are working on.